MIMBCD-UI/dataset-samples/README.md

 ## Information

-As far as we have to do several statictical analysis over our users, we need to address their results by calculating a set of measures.
-This measures will gave us a better understanding regarding how users are aiming to interact with our systems.
-Therefore it is of chief importance to scale this solution for a spreadsheet template-like where we can duplicate the same document and apply this group of source code to consume our data each time we need it.
+As far as we have to do several data manipulation over our dataset, we need to address the hereby information for several measures.
+This measures will gave us a better understanding regarding the system dataset.
+Therefore it is of chief importance to scale this solution for a set of samples also.

 ### Acknowledgements